 The diaphragm is an amazing muscle; it is a marvel that this muscle operates ceaselessly, from our first inhalation when we come into this world, to our last exhalation when we leave the world!
 It pumps air continuously 24/7, when we awake and when we sleep and never gets tired.
 The skeletal muscles that move our body cannot work non-stop, and when they get tired, they need quite a lot of time to recover.
 If the diaphragm gets tired (in aerobic exercises), it is enough to resume normal breathing for a few cycles in order for the diaphragm to recover.
 It is always ready to serve us!

-Many people are unaware of the importance of the diaphragm and its anatomy and action.
-This short article explains the mechanics of both normal and Pranayamic breathing and suggests an exploration that helps to visualize the structure and operation of the diaphragm.
+B.K.S Iyengar said ‘the diaphragm is the window of the self’, and stressed the importance of free moving diaphragm for maintaining good health.
+One can’t exaggerate the importance of this unique muscle.
+This article explains briefly the anatomy and action of the diaphragm, I survey both the mechanics of normal and Pranayamic breathing, and suggests an exploration that helps to visualize the structure and operation of the diaphragm.

 The diaphragm is both voluntary and non-voluntary muscle